IMF urges UK to "re-evaluate" tax cuts on inflation concerns | Business

 IMF urges UK to "re-evaluate" tax cuts on inflation concerns

-The International Monetary Fund has urged the UK government to reevaluate a package of unfunded tax cuts that it says may fuel inflation and are likely to increase economic inequality.The government on Friday unveiled a 45 billion-pound USD 48 billion package of tax cuts in an effort to spur economic growth.
+The International Monetary Fund has urged the UK government to reevaluate a package of unfunded tax cuts that it says may fuel inflation and are likely to increase economic inequality.The value of the pound sagged Wednesday morning after the rare IMF warning to a Group of Seven economy, trading at under 1.07.Treasury chief Kwasi Kwarteng was meeting Wednesday with executives from investment banks as the Conservative government seeks to soothe markets The government of Prime Minister Liz Truss on Friday unveiled a 45 billion-pound 48 billion package of tax cuts in an effort to spur economic growth.

 - Country: